The Mass shooting uncertainty principle

-For us as human beings, uncertainty is a part of our daily lives.
-It is something we live with every day, whether we think or worry about it or not, with some uncertainties greater than others.
-In the United States, the desire to predict, and therefore prevent, acts of violence, such as mass shootings, is fervent.
-But mass shootings, while they are still a clear problem that happen far too frequently in our country, are relatively rare, and the variables at play when it comes to a potential mass shooter are not fixed.
-We ask the question, then, is it possible for us to predict mass shootings?
+For human beings, uncertainty is an intrinsic part of daily life.
+It is something we're greeted with every day, whether we are aware of it or not, with some uncertainties in life greater than others.
+In the United States, the desire to predict and therefore prevent acts of violence, such as mass shootings, is fervent.
+But mass shootings, while uncommonly frequent in the United States compared to the rest of the world, are relatively rare, and the variables at play when it comes to a potential mass shooter are difficult to confirm.
+We ask the question, then, is it possible for us to even predict mass shootings?

-To answer that question, we must first find the variables that contribute in impacting a mass shooter.
-A common one discussed by many is the mental health of a person.
-There have been studies that have tried to find a connection between mental illness and gun violence, specifically mass shootings.
+To answer that question, we must first find the variables that may play a role in creating a mass shooter.
+A common one that is often considered is the mental health of a person.
+Studies have attempted to find a connection between mental illness and gun violence, specifically mass shootings.
 However, there is little evidence of such a connection.
-In a research article called “Mental Illness, Mass Shootings, and the Politics of American Firearms” written by Jonathan M. Metzl and Kenneth T. MacLeish, statistics were taken by databases that record the number of gun homicides and it was found that out of the 120,000 deaths caused by guns between 2001 to 2010, fewer than 5% of the perpetrators had suffered from and been diagnosed with mental illness.
-For mass shooters, few have had been diagnosed with mental illness as well, with only 20-25% having been previously diagnosed.
+According to Jonathan M. Metz and Kenneth T. MacLeish (both affiliated with Vanderbilt University in the Departments of Sociology and Psychiatry and the Department of Anthropology respectively) in "Mental Illness, Mass Shootings, and the Politics of American Firearms", analyzing databases recording the number of gun homicides in the U.S. revealed that out of the 120,000 deaths caused by guns between 2001 to 2010, less than 5% of the perpetrators had suffered or been diagnosed with a mental illness.
+For mass shooters specifically, only 20-25% were previously diagnosed.
 Deaths caused by guns from people suffering from mental illness are mostly suicides, not homicides.

-However, there are a few common trends among many mass shooters, some of which are having experienced past trauma during their childhood, such as bullying, neglect, and abuse at home, and early exposure to violence.
-Almost every mass shooter had also reached a point of crisis in their lives a few weeks or months prior to carrying out their plan.
-The loss of someone close, facing rejection in a relationship, and an extreme change in a person’s position in the workforce are some examples of crisis’ mass shooters experienced.
+However, there are a few common trends among many mass shooters, some of which including experiencing past trauma (bullying, neglect, abuse at home) and early exposure to violence during their childhood.
+A common trend shared by many mass shooters also includes the reaching of a point of crisis in their lives a few weeks or months prior to carrying out their plan.
+The loss of someone close, facing rejection in a relationship, or an extreme change in a person's position in the workforce are some examples of crises mass shooters experienced.
 Another common trait was a fascination with mass shootings themselves, and the studying of past shooters actions.
-These people find justification in the actions of past shooters and find the notoriety gained after a shooting appealing.
-Finally, all mass shooters had access to the resources needed in order to go through with their plans.
-The moment a person reaches the point where they decide whatever their motive and reasoning is justifies the killing of innocent people, all that is left for them is the means to do it.
+These people find justification in the actions of past shooters and believe the notoriety gained after a shooting appealing.
+Finally, all mass shooters had access to the resources needed to carry out their plan.
+The moment a person reaches the point where they decide whatever their reasoning or motive is justifies the killing of innocent people, all that is left for them to do is find the means to do it.